rchatterjee/pam-typopw/README.md

 # TypToP: Secure Adaptive __Typo-tolerant Password__ Checking

+**Checkout the new [C++ version of this here](https://github.com/rchatterjee/typtopcpp).
+It is more stable and much faster.**

+Prebuild packages are available for many systems.

 **tl;dr** TypToP (pronounced as 'tAip-top') is a password checking scheme that learns from your mistakes in typing login password and let you log in to your laptop with small typos.